compilando/japmux/generated/japmux-api/docs/PromptAssetVersionsApi.md

-let projectId: string; //ID of the Project the Prompt belongs to (default to undefined) let promptId: string; //ID (slug) of the Prompt (default to undefined) let assetKey: string; //Key of the PromptAsset (default to undefined) let versionTag: string; //Version tag (default to undefined)
+let projectId: string; //ID of the Project the Prompt belongs to (default to undefined) let promptId: string; //ID (slug) of the Prompt (default to undefined) let assetKey: string; //Key of the PromptAsset (default to undefined) let versionTag: string; //Version tag to unpublish (default to undefined)

 const { status, data } = await apiInstance.promptAssetVersionControllerUnpublish(
     projectId,